geiszla/machine-perception-21S/README.md

 ```
 python -u src/train.py --model [model] --n_epochs 2000 --lr 0.0005 --seed 42 --divide_lr_every 400
 ```
-where model can be either:
+where [model] can be either:
-* ConvAttModel
+* ConvAttModel for the GCN with the convolutional 1d network,
-* GCNAttModel
+* GCNAttModel for the GCN model with encoder/decoder structure,
-* GCNModel
+* GCNModel for the GNC model.

 ### 2. Development workspace and configuration